windvalley/tmux-show-colorscheme/README.md

 ## Description

-It will show current colorscheme of Alacritty in tmux status bar.
+It will show current colorscheme and font of Alacritty in tmux status bar.

 ## Usage